Nastel/remoraj/README.md

 # RemoraJ

-RemoraJ is java application monitoring tool.
-RemoraJ monitors your application performance by tracking common application building blocks and services services like HTTP, JMS, JDBC.
+RemoraJ is a java application monitoring tool.
+RemoraJ monitors your application performance by tracking common application building blocks and services services like HTTP, JMS, JDBC requests.
+RemoraJ consists of tw0 parts: java agent running within application's JVM and tnt4j-streams which is an external agent that fordwards java traces to an central analytics platforms such as https://jkoolcloud.com.
+These traces are send using JSON over HTTPS.

 # Installing

-You must set up Java agent and TNT4J-streams to run RemoraJ.
-Your should have working repository and token in JKoolCloud.
+You must set up Remora Java agent and TNT4J-Streams to run RemoraJ.
+Your should have working repository and token in https://jkoolcloud.com.

 ## Java agent
 ## Using -javaagent option